 Part 5: Tongue to Balnakeil

-One of our favourite things to do on the North Coast 500 was to explore the Smoo Caves.
+One of our favourite things on our trips was to explore the Smoo Caves.
 Stopping in the town of Durness, the Smoo Caves are beautiful to see inside and out.
 There are boardwalks leading down to the caves on either side giving you views of the steep path.
 A bridge lets you cross the river leading in from the sea while looking into the giant cavern.